mohit01chugh/PyDailyDose/07_Treasure_Island/README.md

 **💡 The code executed these inputs sequentially**

         It checked the value of each input against the expected choices ✅/❌.
-        If an incorrect choice was made (e.g., "right" ➡️ instead of "left" ⬅️), the game printed a "Game Over" 💀 and exited 🚪.
+        If an incorrect choice was made (e.g., "right" ➡️ instead of "left" ⬅️), game printed a "Game Over" 💀 and exited 🚪.
-        If the correct choices were made up to the final door selection 🚪, the outcome depended on the colour chosen 🎨.
+        If the correct choices were made up to the final door selection 🚪, outcome depended on the colour chosen 🎨.
 ________________________________________________________________________________________________________________________________________________________________________
 **🏆  If the user typed "left" ⬅️, then "wait" ⏳, and finally "yellow" 💛, the output would be "You Win!" 🎉.**